mstyles1/Project-2/README.md

 ![Clear](https://github.com/user-attachments/assets/fe71645d-d12b-4a92-a1a4-0de87a1f8cf2)

-## Technologies include: HTML, CSS, Javascript, GiphyAPI, and Git/GitHub.
+## Technologies include:
+ - HTML
+ - CSS
+ - Javascript
+ - Asynchronous
+ - API
+ - Git/GitHub

 ## User stories:
  - As a visitor, I want to be welcomed by a simple but useful homepage with a search bar.